agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `patch()`

-:::info
+:::waring

 Only relevant for States which have an `object` as value type.

 :::

-Merges an object into the current State Value object.
+`patch()` merges an `object with changes` into the current State value object at top-level.
 ```ts {2,5}
 const MY_STATE = App.createState({id: 1, name: "frank"}); // State Value is '{id: 1, name: "frank"}'
 MY_STATE.patch({name: "jeff"}); // State Value is '{id: 1, name: "jeff"}'